keri/scraper/README.md

 3) When you execute the app on your desktop, you should see the icon on your top bar build the image that you will be using to create containers with.
 You need to be logged in to use docker containers on your local machine.

-##Command line instructions
+## File Structure

-1) clone scraper repository
+1) clone this scraper repository

 2) cd into the directory that you cloned the repository into
-	'''cd/path/to/folder/you/want'''
-	'''ls enter'''
-	You should see the app folder Dockerfile, requirements.txt'.
-The app folder has a data folder which is where the scraped data will be placed in a csv file:

-	'''login.viewerinfo.csv has the info from people who have viewed the linkedin page'''
-	'''login.messages.csv has the info from messages linked in page'''
+	'''
+	cd /path/to/folder/you/want
+	'''
+	'''
+	ls

+	On your local machine, you should see the app folder, Dockerfile, and requirements.txt.
+	,,,

-	It is very important that the Dockerfile and requirements.txt is one folder up from the files that are getting attached to the container.
-The docker container will have everything in the app folder down, not including the app folder.
+3) It is very important that the Dockerfile and requirements.txt is one folder up from app.
+Docker builds the image with the Dockerfile and requirements.txt.
+When you run the container, it will contain everything from the app folder down and not include the app folder itself.

-3) type:
+## Data Information

+	Scraped information is put into 2 csv's in app/data

+	'''
+	{login_name}.viewerinfo.csv: profile url, first name, last name of people who viewed the profile
+	'''
+	'''
+	{login_name}.messages.csv: profile url, first name, last name, full message thread, message url from messages page
+	'''

+ ## Command Line Instructions

+1) Build the image on your local machine

+	'''
-	'''docker build -t scraper . '''
+	docker build -t scraper .
+	'''

+	Note:
 	scraper = name of the image that you will make containers from.
 Name this whatever you like.
 	. = the current directory.
 Docker will look for the Dockerfile in the directory you are in so it is important you start in the right place.

-4) Make a container using this image:
+2) Make a container using the built image

+	'''
-	'''docker run -it -w /usr/workspace -v /path/on/your/local/machine:/usr/workspace scraper bash'''
+	docker run -it -w /usr/workspace -v /path/on/your/local/machine:/usr/workspace scraper bash
+	'''

-	This opens up a terminal IN the container that it has created.
+	This opens up a terminal IN the container that was created.
 From here you can run the script just as you would from your local machine.

-	type in the command line prompt (ends with a #)
+3) type in the command line of the container

+	'''
-	'''python run_scrape.py "username" "password"'''
+	python run_scrape.py "username" "password"
+	'''